Hattevijayalaxmi/school-website/README.md

-# collegeweb
+# schoolweb
-A college website of Hindu Institute of Management.
-This is ny first project.
+A school website of Maria's Podar Learn School Nilanga.
+This is my first project.

 # website link
 output :